Marine Cargo Insurance

 Is there a difference between cargo insurance and freight insurance?
 No, they are just different terms used to describe the policy that will cover your goods.
 There are, however, different types of cargo insurance which your broker will correctly inform you of and should you have any specific requirements or questions do not hesitate to ask.

 Understanding the difference between insurance and liability insurance is key here, the owner of the goods will have them insured for a value, however, the forwarder or carrier will have liability insurance for their level of liability.

 Talk to a Professional Transit Insurance Broker

-Our specialist marine cargo insurance brokers are a small dedicated team with a wealth of experience in handling all types of cargo insurance requirements.
-We arrange cargo insurance quotes for many Freight forwarders and carriers worldwide as long as they have a base of operations here in the UK.
+Our specialist marine cargo insurance brokers is a small dedicated team with a wealth of experience in handling all types of cargo insurance requirements.
+We arrange insurance quotes for many freight forwarders, carriers and principles worldwide as long as they have a base of operations here in the UK.

-If you wish you may arrange for us to call you back...
+If you wish you may request a call from our team...

 Or call us now on...